 In truth, there’s more to humanizing than simply putting a human face onto your AI chatbot.

 It’s more than putting a few jokes into your Dialogflow intents.
 Humanizing your chatbot involves building a personality that relates to your brand, and bringing that to light throughout the conversations your AI has.

 It involves relying not just on text, but on human speech, tone of voice, facial expressions and body language – the biggest parts of human communication.
 With that, you can show empathy and warmth in difficult conversations, or excitement in good ones.
 You can emotionally engage with your customer, patient or any other user.

 Fortunately, having a chatbot is the perfect first step to launching your first digital human.
-To find out more, take a look at our free eBook on building a digital workforce by clicking here.
+To find out more, take a look at our free digital human buyer's guide here.